All Posts

 Frontend as a Data Skill: Enabled by AI

-| Skill Needed (for Product Delivery) | Traditional Path (High Barrier) | The AI-Augmented Path (Rapid Empowerment) |
+Skill Needed Traditional Path AI-Augmented Path

-The Full-Stack Engineer of Everything: The Product-Oriented Professional
+The Full-Stack Engineer of Everything

-- Data Engineering (Source): Building robust pipelines for data ingestion, transformation, and storage.
+1. Data Engineering (Source): Building robust pipelines

 Closing the Loop